scra88le/taxonomySca88le/_posts/2019-7-19-Formicidae.md

 * *Myrmicinae* - this sub-family together with *Formicinae* represent 80% of UK ant species.
 Members of the *Myrmicinae* sub-family have a wasit with two segments (known as the petiole and postpetiole)
 * *Formicinae* - the final sub-family are distingusied from *Myrmicinae* by the fact they only have one petiole between the thorax and gaster.

-A number of collected ants from the *formiciane* and *myrmicinae* are shown below.
+A number of ant species from the *formiciane* and *myrmicinae* are shown below.

 # Formicinae